DealerDotCom/thrift/contrib/thrift-maven-plugin/README.md

 Getting Started
 ---------------

 First up, install the latest thrift compiler (currently 0.9.3).
-The version definitely matters.
 On OSX this is:

         brew update
         brew install thrift